Rahix/visualizer2/README.md

 * While the analyzer gets an `&mut info`, you can **not** make any assumptions about its contents apart from it being filled with either the initial value or the result of *some* (most likely **not** the last!) analyzer run.
+* If you need data from the last analyzer run, you have to keep track of that locally, easiest by capturing a variable in the analyzer closure.

 ### Renderer
-This part is completely up to you.  `vis-core` gives you an iterator that you should trigger at least once a frame and that allows access to the info from the analyzer, but how you do that is up to you.
+This part is completely up to you.  `vis-core` gives you an iterator that you should trigger once a frame and that allows access to the info from the analyzer.
 In most cases you will be using a loop like this:

 ```rust
 for frame in frames.iter() {